Guide to Donating Furniture and Other Household Items

-Assemble the pieces – If you’re donating an item that contains several pieces, it’s best to assemble and attach all the parts.
+Gather all the pieces – If you’re donating an item that contains several pieces, it’s label and secure them with your donation.
 Labeling pieces and putting them in plastic bags can be helpful.
 If your item is larger, consider including the dimensions or weight, too.

 Set your item outside – Most organizations won’t come into your home to take your donation item, so get some family or friends to help you move it outside your home — in the garage or on the driveway.

 Clearly label the donation – To verify that the item you set outside is a donation to the organization, label the item with the organization’s name and indicate that it is meant for donation.

 Note: If inclement weather is in the forecast preventing you from placing your item outside, let the donation center know where your donation item will be located.
 Or reschedule your pick-up.

 Donating your items is a great alternative to throwing them in the garbage.
 And your donation has a big impact.
 We’ve highlighted some of the key benefits below: